 Open shoes are convenient.
 They can be put on or taken off without having to bend down and "fight" laces, buckles or Velcro.
 However there is the risk of slipping out unintentionally and then

 The solution would be a fastener which is attached rotatable to both sides of the sole, is pushed upwards by springs and presses against the back of the foot.

-fastener a stabilizing profile and makes it easier to press.
+gives the fastener a stabilizing profile and makes it easier to press.